puppetlabs/bolt/pre-docs/writing_tasks.md

 ### Tasks with multiple implementations

 A task can also have multiple implementations, with metadata that explains when to use each one.
+A primary use case for this is to support different implementations for different target platforms, referred to as `cross-platform tasks`.
 For instance, consider a module with the following files:

 ```
 - tasks